top of page

 Heart of the Family

-The land is located on the traditional territories of the Wendat, Anishinabek Nation, and the territory covered by Williams Treaties First Nations.
+The Knox Farm is located on the traditional territories of the Wendat, Anishinabek Nation, and the territory covered by Williams Treaties First Nations.

 In 1849, the Crown granted the lands to Alexander Farewell (Farewell Creek runs through the farm).
 The former dairy farm has now become a pure-bred Blonde d'Aquitaine cattle and Percheron horse farm, and the pumpkins once grown for Stokely Van Camp canning factory are now shared at our seasonal farm market.